Patient Safety Information

 Ask questions and repeat the answers to your caregivers to ensure that you understand your plan of care.
 If you feel your questions are not being answered, ask again.
 If you think of questions when your nurse or doctor is not present, write them down so that you can ask them at a later time.
 All too often, miscommunication and misunderstanding occur on the part of both caregivers and patients.

 Make sure your caregiver at home understands the treatment plan and is able to take care of your health needs.
 If not, please tell your nurse or case manager.
-Involve a friend or family member in your care to help you ask questions and
+Involve a friend or family member in your care to help you ask questions and understand care instructions.

 Be Sure to Share Your Important Health Information with All Health Professionals Involved in Your Care